Election Overview

 Campaign Contributions & Finance Reporting

-Candidates running for Mayor or City Council in the City of Pooler must follow state and local rules for campaign contributions and financial transparency.
-Before soliciting or accepting any contributions, candidates must file a Declaration of Intention to Accept Campaign Contributions (DOI).
-This form may be submitted anytime after January 1, 2027, but must be filed prior to the Qualifying Period.
-Candidates who establish a campaign committee are also required to file a Registration Form for a Campaign Committee with the state.
+Candidates seeking election to Mayor or City Council in the City of Pooler must comply with all applicable state and local campaign finance and disclosure requirements.
+Before soliciting or accepting contributions, each candidate must file a Declaration of Intention to Accept Campaign Contributions (DOI).
+This form may be submitted any time after January 1, 2027, but it must be filed before the Qualifying Period begins.
+Candidates who establish a campaign committee must also register the committee with the State of Georgia.

 Candidate Responsibility Disclaimer

-Both qualified and prospective candidates are responsible for conducting their own due diligence regarding all election requirements, deadlines, filings, and applicable laws.
+Both qualified and prospective candidates are responsible for conducting their own due diligence regarding all election requirements, reports, deadlines, filings, and applicable laws.
 While the City of Pooler provides information and resources to assist candidates, it does not guarantee that all information is complete, current, or applicable to every situation.

 Candidates are encouraged to consult official sources, including state agencies, legal counsel, or election authorities, to ensure full compliance with all local and state regulations.
 The City of Pooler is not responsible for any errors, omissions, or misunderstandings that may impact a candidate’s eligibility, filing status, or campaign activities.